 12. B & J Trading Company

 This shop, at 378 Spadina Ave., is a good place to pick up souvenirs, including painted chopsticks, fans, parasols, cushion covers, and satin slippers.
-Mashion Bakery, at 345 Spadina Ave., is an Asian bakery that features fluffy steamed barbecued-pork buns, deep-fried sesame balls, and pineapple bread.
+Mashion Bakery, at 345 Spadina Ave., is a Chinese bakery that features fluffy steamed barbecued-pork buns, deep-fried sesame balls, and pineapple buns.

 Next door is:

 13. Plaiter Place

 At 384 Spadina Ave., Plaiter Place has a huge selection of wicker baskets, birdcages, woven blinds, bamboo steamers, hats, and other souvenirs.

 Now double back to Baldwin Street.
 You’re heading into the heart of the Kensington Market area, which is particularly rich with cultural diversity.
 Once, it was primarily a Jewish market; later, it became a Portuguese neighborhood.
 Today, it is largely Asian and Caribbean, but its past lives on in many ways.

 Head back to Baldwin St. and walk W; you'll find:

 14. Tom’s Place